devleaks/followthegreens/docs/fmc.md

 ## Global Addition

-If you do not want to use Follow the greens and prefer Follow Me Car, add the following prefereces at the _global_ level:
+If you do not want to use Follow the greens and prefer Follow Me Car, add the following preferences at the _global_ level:

 ```
 RABBIT_LENGTH = 0
 LIGHTS_AHEAD = 42
 ```

+You will never get Follow the greens, all airports will use Follow Me Car.

 ## Local Addition